Showing posts with label post-dubstep. Show all posts

 What held my interest with Multiple Choice was how, for an EP promoted as dubstep, it sounded very little like dubstep.
 Rather, Mr. Demir shows he’s definitely a student of Detroit and dub techno’s never-ending influence.
 Aside from occasional drags of the low end, Cellophane Dub is straight-up funky dub techno, including a breakbeat that’d have Carl Craig nodding approvingly.
 Elsewhere, Outranked Spectacles and Figment Dots gets closer to the half-step beat we’re all familiar with, but we’re still firmly floating in dub techno’s spacious waters.
 And warm waters they be, not those frigid, sterile bays other Detroit-inspired dubsteppers so loved to frequent.
 Beto Narme can’t help himself though, getting sucked into the lands of ‘wub’ on last cut Simmer Down.
 It’s a fine tune when you hear the vintage reggae vibes, I could just do without the requisite Rusko modulations every dubstep producer threw in during those days.

-I have an almost inescapable bias against most forms of dubstep, subconsciously preparing myself for a given track will letting me down by indulging in nonsensical, erratic drops.
+I have an almost inescapable bias against most forms of dubstep, subconsciously preparing myself for a given track letting me down by indulging in nonsensical, erratic drops.
 Aside from the aforementioned brief bit in Simmer Down, that moment never came on Multiple Choice, and I could enjoy all the polyrhythms without worry (dear God, I know different forms of dubstep).
 Yeah yeah, I know there’s tons of dubstep – sorry, post-dubstep (future garage?) like that out there.
 With so many netlabels pushing the stuff though, how does one even begin to filter it all out?
 Maybe start with this Turkish label?

 Saturday, January 19, 2013